cromulentbanana/korrect/README.md

 ```
 ~/.korrect/
 ├─ cache/              # The contents of the active kubeconfig are hashed to reference
 ├                      # the version-specific kubectl belonging to it
 └── bin/
-    ├── kubectl-shim  # The kubectl shim executable which does all the magic
+    ├── k              # Symlink to kubectl-shim
     ├── kubectl        # Symlink to kubectl-shim
+    ├── kubectl-shim   # The executable which dispatches specific kubectl versions
+    ├── kubectl-vA.B.C # Binary auto-downloaded by kubectl-shim or placed here by you
-    └── k             # Symlink to kubectl-shim
+    └── kubectl-vX.Y.Z # Binary auto-downloaded or kubectl-shim or placed here by you
 ```

 ## Configuration